prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 In order to do calculate a stable assignment, following parameters are required:

-1. `num_shards`: The number of prometheus shards
+1. `num_shards`: The number of Prometheus shards
-2. `shard_index`: A number of the range `[0..num_shards-1]` identifying a single prometheus instance inside a given shard
+2. `shard_index`: A number of the range `[0..num_shards-1]` identifying a single Prometheus instance inside a given shard
 3. `zones`: A list of the zones to be scraped
 4. `zone_label`: A label denoting the zone of a target
 5. `address`: The content of the `__address__` label